ruddervirt/ruddervirtvirt-os/README.md

   - SSD required, NVME recommended
   - External SAN can also be used in lieu of local disks
 - **Network**:
-  - Gigabit Ethernet connection with internet
+  - Gigabit or faster Ethernet connection with internet
-  - A publicly resolvable DNS name
-  - Firewall allows external TCP access to port 443